Built in 1918, for Madam C. J. Walker (1867-1919)

 Sadly, Madam Walker died just one year after her mansion was complete.
 A'Leila

 In the 1980s, a developer tried to buy the mansion in an attempt to replace it with a block of condominiums.
-But, it was spared this ungraceful fate by the presence of two 300-year old trees which, of all things, earned it a place on the National Historic Register.
+It was spared this ungraceful fate by the presence of two 300-year old trees which, of all things, earned it a place on the National Historic Register.

 In 1993, the property was purchased by Harold Emanuel Doley Jr., (b.1947) and his wife, Helena Cobette.
 Doley was one of the first African-Americans to own a seat on the New York Stock Exchange and is the founder of Doley Securities LLC, the oldest African-American owned and operated investment banking firm in the United States.
 Doley was also fascinated by Madam Walker and her remarkable life achievements: